oprypin/crsfml/gitbook/audio-sounds.md

 As with everything else, you can also load an audio file from memory (`from_memory`) or from a [custom input stream](system-stream.md "Input streams tutorial") (`from_stream`).

-CrSFML supports the audio file formats WAV, OGG/Vorbis and FLAC.
+SFML supports the audio file formats WAV, OGG/Vorbis and FLAC.
 Due to licensing issues MP3 is **not** supported.

 You can also load a sound buffer directly from an array of samples, in the case they originate from another source: